jay-pro/React-Admin-Dashboard-Tutorial/README.md

 To install all the packages below.

 'npm install @material-ui/icons'
-To install the package in this project directory with npm or using 'yarn add @material-ui/icons' to replace npm if using yarn
+To install the icons package in this project directory with npm or using 'yarn add @material-ui/icons' to replace npm if using yarn
 Link: https://material-ui.com/components/material-icons/material-icons